Cancer Research UK logo.

 Your feelings about hair loss

 Remember though, that the people closest to you will not see you any differently as a person.
-They will want to support you as much as they can, so it's important to tell them how you’re feeling.
+They will want to support you as much as they can.
+Try to tell them how you’re feeling.
 Talking things through can help you to feel less isolated and more able to cope.

 Read more about coping emotionally